QualityProfessionalsDocs/Cypress-Automation/README.md

 ## Introduction

-This project is aimed at automating the testing of [Web Application Name].
+This project is aimed at automating the testing of [https://demowebshop.tricentis.com].
 It includes test scripts written in JavaScript using the Cypress framework.
 The tests cover various scenarios such as user registration, login, product browsing, and checkout process.

 ## Getting Started